Tutorial 2: Create an app with containers¶

 to look like the following:Welcome to your first app with containers!

-This readme file is visible to consumers that have installed your app.
+This README file is visible to consumers after they install your app.

-In this section, you will create the project definition file required by the Snowflake CLI.
+In this section, you modify the project definition file used by the Snowflake CLI.

 Modify